-A number of floor coverings are considered 100% impervious to water: ceramic or porcelain tile, luxury vinyl plank, sheet vinyl.
-At the other end of the spectrum are floors you would never consider laying in a full bathroom next to a shower of bathtub: solid hardwood, bamboo, and engineered wood.
+Laminate flooring and water do not mix.
+A number of floor coverings are considered impervious to water, such as ceramic or porcelain tile, luxury vinyl plank flooring, and especially sheet vinyl flooring.
+At the other end of the spectrum are floors like solid hardwood, bamboo, and engineered wood, for which you may want to think long and hard about prior to laying in a full bathroom with a shower or bathtub.

 01 of 04